 ** Through cooperative agreements with allied health professions programs at respected colleges and universities

 Along the way you’ll discover more about yourself, your power to make a difference for others, and what it means to lead a life of purpose.

 The world is your classroom

-As a student at Saint Vincent, you will learn in places ranging from multimedia classrooms to the 50-acre Winnie Palmer Nature Reserve (named for the late wife of golf legend Arnold Palmer) to the Fred Rogers Center (named for public television’s Fred Rogers) to places around the world.
-To foster the most effective learning environment, classes are kept small (50% of our classes have fewer than 20 students), and faculty place highest priority on teaching.
+As a student at Saint Vincent, you will learn in places ranging from multimedia classrooms to the 50-acre Winnie Palmer Nature Reserve (named for the late wife of the late golf legend Arnold Palmer) to the Fred M. Rogers Center (named for public television’s Fred Rogers) to places around the world.
+To foster the most effective learning environment, classes are kept small (50% of our classes have fewer than 20 students) and faculty place highest priority on teaching.
 Since there are no teaching assistants, faculty have the opportunity to get to know every student.
-They become mentors as they guide students in a search for truth in an increasingly complicated world.
+Faculty become mentors as they guide students in a search for truth in an increasingly complicated world.